AnonSar/fit3143-notes/notes/16-vector-architecture.md

 # Vector Architectures
 * **Vector Processors** are special-purpose computers that can process large sets (arrays) of data in parallel
-* The basic idea in a vector processor is to combine two vectors and produce an output vector
+* The basic idea in a vector processor is to combine two vectors and produce an output vector.
+If A, B and C are vectors of N elements, a vector processor can perform the operation C = A + B where C(i) = B(i) + A(i) where <= i <= N -1
+* The memory subsystem for a vector processor needs to be able to support 2 reads per cycle and 1 write per cycle.

 ## Vector vs Non-Vector Computation
-* Given the task of of adding a random number to each value of an array of size N, a non- vector processor would:	* Iterate over each item, modifying each subsequent value one at a time* In contrast, a vector processor could:	* Operate on every item in the array at the exact same time
+* Given the task of of adding a random number to each value of an array of size N, a non- vector processor would:
+	* Iterate over each item, modifying each subsequent value one at a time
+* In contrast, a vector processor could:
+	* Operate on every item in the array at the exact same time

 ## Pipelined Computation
 * Vector computation can be made much faster through pipelined computation.